GeorgeG518/MTSU-CSCI-4600-Summer-2022/Module2/README.md

 and maybe see if it's a jupyter notebook issue.
 Here's to hoping.
 Otherwise, I am not sure.
 I could try switching to threads if that doesn't work, but I think they suffer from the GIL

+6/21/2022
+Finished up parallel and jotted down some notes about it all.
+Turns out multiprocessing was working the whole time, but I couldn't see the effects of it because the regular python was so slow.
+Started the cython implementation but it requires some finesse with typing so it needs some more work

 ------------------------------------------------------------------------------------------------------------------